3mo-esolutions/web-components/packages/CheckboxGroup/README.md

 # CheckboxGroup

-A checkbox-group web-component based on Material Web Components (MWC).
+A checkbox-group web-component based on Material Web Components.